tableau/TabPy/server.md

 ##Setup on Linux/MacOS

 On a Linux-based system you can use the script `setup.sh` to install TabPy from scratch.
+Simply navigate to the folder you downloaded from Github in a Terminal window and type `./setup.sh`.

 The script does the following: